Look at them hackers,

 If I learned anything, it was the following:

-- GNU/Linux is for people who loathe Microsoft
+- GNU/Linux + systemd is mainly for people who loathe Microsoft but

 For a while I thought I was just somebody who loathed Microsoft.
 For a while, I was somebody who loathed Windows and preferred to throw money at problems to avoid spending time.
 It was only recently that I remembered how much I had actually enjoyed having access to an Unix system in college, and that memory came to me the first time I installed OpenBSD.